 Seven kinds of waste (Muda)

 The presence of all these waste factors forces companies to compensate, causing even more waste!
 It can create a loop where customers, having once experienced a delay, change their order patterns, in turn skewing a company’s upcoming delivery plans, that can end up with forced overtime or - worse still - forced downtime.

 Why is process unevenness bad?

-All Lean/Six Sigma improvement efforts start with standardization and optimization of the process, as its variability leads to defects and a quality drop - changes that directly affect the value delivered to the customer.
+All Lean/Six Sigma improvement efforts start with standardization and optimization of the process, as its variability leads to defects and quality drop - changes that directly affect the value delivered to the customer.

 Reasons for process unevenness are plentiful: team members might have various ways of working, machines may have different operations and outputs, even the way a team gathers analytical data and reports on results can differ from person to person!
-Looking at process inconsistencies can help you better understand your team behavior and ways of working.
+Looking at process inconsistencies can help you better understand your team’s behavior and ways of working.

-By definition, a Six Sigma certified process is one optimized so well, that its variability is reduced to the point where the expected output is achieved 3.4 times out of 1000000 executions.
-Being able to deliver on customer expectations with a success rate this high is the chief selling point of Six Sigma.
+By definition, a Six Sigma optimized process is one with variability reduced to the point where the expected output isn’t achieved only 3.4 times out of 1000000 executions.
+Being able to deliver on customer expectations with a success rate this high (quasi “zero-defects”) is the chief selling point of Six Sigma.
 The method is sometimes summarized with the following Breakthrough equation:

 Did you know?

 Kanban Tool® boards generate a Cumulative Flow Diagram for you automatically!
 Try the service for yourself to save time and reduce waste in no time.

-A histogram will show where exactly to focus your efforts, and can improve your ability to observe the 80/20 principle at play.
-Essentially, the 80/20 Pareto principle stipulates that 20% of issues cause 80% of the problems found in management and quality control.
-If you nail the right problems to solve, you will likely see much greater improvements in your next cycle process graphs.
+A histogram will show where exactly to focus your efforts.
+As the 80/20 Pareto principle stipulates, 20% of issues cause 80% of the problems found in management and quality control.
+By identifying the exact causes that need addressing, you are likely to significantly increase the impact of your improvement efforts.